Ansco: Merger with Agfa

 In 1928 Ansco merged with the German photo company Agfa to form a corporation named Agfa-Ansco.
 Later that year that firm and other German-owned chemical firms were merged into a Swiss holding company, Internationale Gesellschaft für Chemische Unternehmungen AG or IG Chemie, that was controlled by Germany's chemical industry conglomerate, IG Farben.
 In 1929 the parent corporation's name was changed to American IG Chemical Corporation or American IG, later renamed General Aniline & Film, which continued to produce cameras under the Agfa-Ansco name.

 During the period before the U. S. entrance into World War II, the Agfa-Ansco business grew enormously, with added manufacturing capacity in paper, film and camera manufacturing.
+The company purchased a new factory building in Binghamton, which would remain its main production facility until 1977.
 The Agfa-Ansco interests in the U. S. and Binghamton factory were taken over by the U. S. government in 1941 due to its ties with Germany.
 The Ansco company was merged with General Aniline as General Aniline & Film in 1939.

 Color film: Anscochrome

 Prior to the war, Agfa-Ansco had marketed Agfacolor film made in Germany.
 To assist the war effort, the company experts used available information to develop a similar product, first called Ansco Color, later Anscochrome.
 After the war, Anscochrome was widely distributed, but met with limited commercial success in competition with Kodak products.
 An important marketing feature was its greater speed in comparison to Kodachrome.
-A second advantage was that users, professional or amateur, could process the film in their own darkrooms rather than having to send it away (as with Kodachrome) or use cumbersome re-exposure steps as with Kodak Ektachrome.
+A second advantage was that users, professional or amateur, could process the film in their own darkrooms rather than having to send it away (as with Kodachrome) albeit still needing to use cumbersome re-exposure steps like with early Kodak Ektachrome.

 Post-war business

 The company was the last business to be sold as enemy assets to American interests in the 1960s.
 At that time, a new headquarters was constructed in Vestal, New York, adjacent to the new college campus of Harpur College (now Binghamton University).
 This location the one of two remaining pieces of Ansco in the Binghamton area and is currently occupied by the University.
-The second production building is located at 16 Emma Street and is currently luxury apartments.
-The Vestal location continued to do business after World War II as Ansco until 1967 when the company adopted the parent's name of General Aniline & Film (GAF), and a variety of cameras as well as films were sold under this name until the business was shut down in the early 1980s.
+The factory building at 16 Emma Street in Binghamton is currently luxury apartments.
+The Vestal location continued to do business as Ansco until 1967 when the company adopted the parent's name of General Aniline & Film (GAF), and a variety of cameras as well as films were sold under this name until the business was shut down in the early 1980s.
 Briefly in the 1970s, it was the official film of Disneyland and at this time, actor Henry Fonda served as the company's spokesman in television commercials including one that featured Jodie Foster in her first acting role.
 The last Ansco cameras were produced in the early 1990s by a Hong Kong business that bought the rights to the name.